AliceO2Group/analysis-framework/hyperloop.md

 ## <a name="allanalyses"></a>All Analyses

 * There is a read only view of all analyses available in the system.
-* Wagons from any analysis can be cloned to a user's analysis.
+* Wagons from any analysis available in the system can be cloned `🧬` to a user's analysis.

+## <a name="trainsubmission"></a>Train Submission
+* For a user, the _Train Submission_ page displays a read view only of datasets which have enabled wagons.
+* For a train operator, the  _Train Submission_ page displays only datasets which have enabled wagons, and allows train composition, as well as submitting, modifying and killing a train.

 ## <a name="legoexpert"></a>For the Run 2 LEGO train expert.
 What has changed?